psb-2020-2021-apcsp/concentration-game/README.md

 - *This [documentation file](https://github.com/psb-2020-2021-apcsp/concentration-game/blob/main/README.md) should be completed*.
 - In general, all code should follow [PEP-8](https://www.python.org/dev/peps/pep-0008/).
-- We should create a credit frame with the [repo link](https://github.com/psb-2020-2021-apcsp/concentration-game) and the [card image](http://acbl.mybigcommerce.com/52-playing-cards/) link at the bottom of the main `Frame`.
-If we follow [this](https://stackoverflow.com/a/23482749), we should be able to make the credits clickable.
 - Currently, the `Image` randomization takes place in `app.py` rather than `files.py`.
 There are two issues:
-  - `Image`s are loaded with every change of game geometry.
-They should be loaded just once.
+  - `Image`s are loaded with every change of game geometry (including the card back).
+It seems they should be loaded just once, but each time they must be resized &mdash; would that mean their quality would degrade with each game?
   - Should the `Image` randomization take place in `files.py`?
-- The game-play [state machine](https://en.wikipedia.org/wiki/Mealy_machine) should be documented with corrections.
-- Also, **because `fsm` is invoked from different threads, it is possible to get into the wrong state with no way out**.
-So, either handle clicks waiting for a timeout, or synchronize `fsm`.
-- Scoring simply keeps track of matches.
-Nothing is done to detect winning, nor is anything done with a maximum time for losing.
 - Unit tests (using [`pytest`](https://docs.pytest.org/)) for *all* functions.
 (We has started using `unittest`).
-- '`tkinter` is not thread safe' &mdash; yikes!
-We have to do something about that (see [this](https://stackoverflow.com/questions/32555945/python-3-and-tkinter-thread-join-blocks-main-thread-forever)).
-We should be able to use [`after`](https://www.pythontutorial.net/tkinter/tkinter-after/) *in lieu* of `timer.py`.
+- Add some [command-line options](https://docs.python.org/3/library/argparse.html) (perhaps initial game size, logging level, *etc.*?).
 - Classes?
 Should we encapsulate everything and make it object-oriented?
+- Make this a runnable app?
+(How?)
 - *So much more!* (See our [notes](https://drive.google.com/file/d/1UhX4aK-9mBqioveEm5JWuqGeYFfpsKQS/view).)

 [&#128279; permalink](https://psb-2020-2021-apcsp.github.io/concentration-game) and [&#128297; repository](https://github.com/psb-2020-2021-apcsp/concentration-game) for this page.